chariotsofiron/sequin/README.md

 # Sequin

 Sequin is a program for identifying sequences of rational numbers.
 It tries to find the simplest rule that fits the observed numbers.
-It also supports characters by mapping them to integers.
-After being asked to solve many "find the next number" problems, I wondered how much of it could be automated.

 ## Examples